9th8/up-to-date-real-world-haskell/1-getting-started.md

 ```

 But its coverage of mathematical constants is not comprehensive, as we
 can quickly see.
-Let us look for Euler\'s number, `e`.
+Let us look for Euler's number, `e`.

 ``` screen
 ghci> e